 What is Capital Budgeting?

-Capital budgeting is the term for the planning process used by organizations for evaluating, appraising, and determining which project expenditures and investments are worth pursuing.
-This includes investment in new construction, machinery, plants, and other long-term ventures for facility managers.
+Capital budgeting is the planning process used by organizations to evaluate, appraise, and determine which project expenditures and investments are worth pursuing.
+This includes investing in new construction, machinery, plants, and other long-term ventures for facility managers.
 High-dollar expenditures include purchasing fixed assets like land, buildings, new equipment, rebuilding or replacing existing equipment, and research and development.

 The large amounts spent on these projects are known as capital expenditures.
-At its core, Capital Budgeting is a tool for maximizing the future of an organization.
-Capital Budgeting is an essential tool for optimizing funds.
-In general, companies can only manage a limited number of large projects at any one time.
+Capital budgeting is essential for optimizing funds and maximizing an organization's future.
+However, companies can only manage a limited number of large projects simultaneously.

 Learn how FOUNDATION-Plans can make the Capital Budgeting process easier for your organization.